google-cloud-nightscout/google-cloud-nightscout.github.io/docs/FreeDNS_userID.md

 ---
-title: "Find Your FreeDNS User ID for Nightscout Setup"
+title: "Find FreeDNS User ID for Nightscout Setup"
-description: "Learn how to locate your FreeDNS user ID needed during Nightscout Phase 2 setup.
-Documentation and help for Google Cloud Nightscout users managing dynamic DNS."
+description: "How to locate your FreeDNS user ID used during Nightscout Phase 2 setup on Google Cloud.
+Step-by-step help for dynamic DNS users."
 ---

 # What is my FreeDNS user ID?